 Revenue Growth & Market Exposure

 Utilities around the world are the biggest buyers of Cameco’s nuclear fuel products.
 Customers trust the Cameco brand for its long-lived, tier-one productive capacity having a proven operating track record.
 There is growing recognition of the role of nuclear power in providing safe, reliable, affordable carbon-free electricity.
-The new reactor growth is led by Asia, China, and India with 29 of the 53 new reactors under construction.
+Its Cigar Lake mine has a production capacity of 18 million pounds per year and accounts for 13% of the world’s uranium.

 Cameco’s Uranium segment is complemented by its Fuels Services segment as the latter supports the growth of the uranium segment with its broad range of products and services.
 Prices are expected to rise as production slows down.
-Cameco is thus, well-positioned to benefit from rising prices and emerging green energy trends, supported by oil headwinds.
-Cameco Corp. had slashed its dividend to $0.06 per share from $0.31 in November 2017 to preserve cash.
+Cameco is well-positioned to benefit from rising prices and emerging green energy trends, supported by oil headwinds.

-About 40% of Cameco’s total revenue is derived from fixed-price contracts which are typically based on a term-price indicator at the time the contract is accepted and escalated over the term of the contract.
-The majority of its fuel services contracts are at a fixed-price per kgU.
-Cameco ended the quarter with $1.2 billion in cash and a $1 billion undrawn credit facility, which it does not anticipate to draw on.
+More than 40% of CCO’s total revenue is derived from fixed-price contracts which are typically based on a term-price indicator at the time the contract is accepted and escalated over the term of the contract.
+The majority of its fuel services contracts are at a fixed price per kg.
+Cameco ended the quarter with $943 million in cash and a $1 billion undrawn credit facility, which it does not anticipate drawing on.

 |TickerKey||Ticker||Company||Sector||Industry||Score||Quote||Market Cap||P/E||FPE||EPS||Yield Raw||Yield||PayoutRatio||Payments||Dividend||Chowder||GrowthRating||IncomeRating||Tollbooth||Ambassador||Achiever||Aristocrat||King||Country||Graph|